 U.S. Social Security card |

-First and last name and your full Social Security number.
+Your first and last name and full Social Security number.
 A full-color scan or PDF is acceptable.

 |

-Note: If you’re using your W-2 to prove your Social Security number, your full SSN must be present on the W2.
+Note: If you’re using to prove your Social Security number, your full SSN must be present.

 We also accept W-2C, W-2G, 499R-2 / W-2PR, etc. |